-Our online repository contains examples of successful research funding applications from academics at the University of Plymouth and is only available to staff and students at this University (login required).
+Our online library contains examples of successful research funding applications from academics at the University of Plymouth and is only available to staff and students at this University (login required).

 These examples are for internal reference only and should not be shared with anyone who is not a member of staff or student at the University of Plymouth.

-If you would like to submit your own successful application for inclusion, or if you have any questions about the repository, then please contact firstname.lastname@example.org.
+If you would like to submit your own successful application for inclusion, or if you have any questions about the library, then please contact firstname.lastname@example.org.

 - AHRC - Arts and Humanities Research Council

 - BBSRC - Biotechnology and Biological Sciences Research Council